-The first research question that the writer formulated in this research was stated in the question as follows: "How does the teacher experience applying the Total Physical Response method for teaching young learners?"
+How does the teacher experience applying the Total Physical Response method for teaching young learners?

 During the observation, the writer employed a video recorder and observation checklist to get valid data.
-The main focus of this observation was to look at classroom interaction in elementary school English young learners' classes.
-After the data is collected, the researcher transcribed the results of the observations which was done to make the researcher ease to analyze the results of the observations.
+The main focus of this observation was to look at classroom interaction in English young learners' classes, mainly in the level of elementary school.
+After the data is available, the researcher transcribed the results of the observations which was done to make the researcher ease to analyze the results of the observations.

-It consists of 19 female and 6 male elementary school students.
 Here are the findings from the study based on the interaction that was performed in the classroom.

-For the first, the lesson plan was created by the teacher, and the materials were arranged such that the content matched the learning goals.
+First, the lesson plan was created by the teacher, and the materials were arranged so that the content matched the learning goals.
 Before the classroom interaction began, the teacher also prepares pictures of animals as learning aids.
-After that, the teacher greeted, checked the attendance list, and gave the stimulus to the students.
+After that, the teacher greeted them, checked the attendance list, and gave the stimulus to the students.
 At the first of learning, the teacher greeted students.
 Three students were absent from the first meeting.
-After all of the student's joined and the teacher checked the attendance list, the teacher showed the pictures.
-The teacher gave stimulus to the students before explaining the material.
+After all of the students joined and the teacher checked the attendance list, the teacher showed the pictures.
+The teacher provide stimulus to the students before explaining the material.
 The teacher gave the picture and question stimulus.
 It can be seen that the teacher gave students a vocabulary picture of animals.

 The students looked enthusiastic to follow the teacher's instructions.
 Moreover, the teacher did the repetition to check the students' pronunciation.
 The teacher also repeated all the vocabulary to make students more fluent.
 After that, the teacher gave students exercises to check students understanding.
 It can be seen that the teacher gave the blank word on the picture and the students had to answer the vocabulary.
 Some students could answer the first number.
-For the next number, the teacher gave them the chance to be brave for raise their hand one by one, if they would like to answer the exercises.
-Some students had good enthusiasm to answer the exercises, but a few students could not answer or kept silent because they didn't know the answer.
+For the next number, the teacher gave them the chance to be brave for raising their hand one by one, if they would like to answer the exercises.
+Some students had good enthusiasm to answer the exercises; but a few students could not answer or kept silent because they did not know the answer.

-From the first result of observation, it can be concluded that the teacher used the TPR method and stimulus in teaching learning to improve her vocabulary.
+From the first result of observation, it can be found that the teacher used the TPR method and stimulus in teaching learning to improve her vocabulary.
 The result revealed that the teacher should be better prepared for her presentation by using many pictures that could help students to remember the vocabulary with the meaning.
 It could impact the student's enthusiasm in the class.
-All students looked enthusiastic when the teacher asked them to repeat the sentences.
+All of students looked enthusiastic when the teacher asked them to repeat the sentences.
 Some students could not answer the question when the teacher asked the meaning.
 However, they looked enthusiastic to follow the teacher's instructions.

-Students looked fearful and shy when the teacher started asking them questions to them.
-All students always followed the teacher's instructions and students felt anxious when they did not have the confidence to speak.
+Students looked fearful and shy when the teacher started asking them for answering questions All of students always followed the teacher's instructions and students felt anxious when they did not have the confidence to speak.
 In this case, some students still had incorrect pronunciation to say the word or sentence.
 However, the teacher always corrected their pronunciation by using repetition.
-Therefore, they could be brave to speak English and answer teacher questions and this activity aims to increase vocabulary for young learners.
+Therefore, they could be brave to speak English and answer teacher's questions; and this activity aims to increase vocabulary for young learners.